connordotfun/connor.fun-Custodian/README.md

 ## Usage

-To create the basics for the network run:
+To create the basics for the network run, install `python-boto3` and `python-boto` then run:

 ```
 ansible-playbook -i hosts Prep-AWS.yaml